restorecommerce/scheduling-srv/README.md

   - healthCheckCommand
   - resetCommand

-For creating/modifying the Jobs via kafka this service listenes to events `createJobs`, `modifyJobs` and `deleteJobs` on topic `io.restorecommerce.jobs`.
-For tracking the status of the job it listens for `jobDone` and `jobFailed` events which would be emitted by other microservices which consumes the Job.
+For creating/modifying jobs through Kafka this service listens to events on topic `io.restorecommerce.jobs`.
+CRUD operations take the same arguments as the gRPC endpoints.
+Tracking a job's status is performed by listening to `jobDone` and `jobFailed` events, which are emitted by any microservice which processes a given job.

 `io.restorecommerce.job.JobDone`